 Model validation refers to the task of identifying the strengths and weaknesses of a model through detailed comparisons of model output with observations.
 Similarly, metrics are used to measure the long-term trends in model improvement.
 Whereas model validation involves a comprehensive comparison of all available data, metrics target a small set of specific benchmarks.
-Our goal here is singularly focused: to obtain the best prediction of B_z with up to 24 advance warning.
-Although improvements in attaining this goal will undoubtedly help us predict other parameters of interest, attempting to optimize prediction of multiple parameters could adversely affect our ability to predict B_z .
+Our goal here is singularly focused: to obtain the best prediction of B_z up to 24 hours in advance.

-We will define a number of metrics to track our progress.
-For example, we will employ both mean-square error (MSE) estimates, as well as event-based tests, such as the arrival time of sector boundary crossings.
-From these analyses, it is straightforward to define "skill scores," which track the improvements in the model over time.
-Once defined, metrics are simple to compute on a regular basis.
+We will initially define a number of metrics to track our progress.
+These will not be limited to just predicting B_z , but also related quantities that are relevant.
+For example, we will employ both mean-square error (MSE) estimates, as well as event-based tests, such as the arrival time of sector boundary crossings, and CME-driven shocks.
+From these analyses,